Reviews | Mutual needs should halt deterioration in US-China relations for now - ExBulletin

 The tone of the Chinese account of Blinkens' meetings with Xi and Foreign Minister Wang Yi was largely conciliatory, with no direct mention of Ukraine.

-A statement stressed that China is not interested in forming alliances, ruling out any direct involvement in the war and any direct support for Moscow.
+A statement emphasizes that China is not interested in forming alliances, ruling out any direct involvement in the war and any direct support for Moscow.

 But given that Russia is an important strategic partner and market for Chinese electronics and automotive products, thanks to Western sanctions, it will be impossible for Beijing to stop this trade.